diff options

 Classic Universal toolKit) implementation of the ``Dark Side'' attack (Nicolas T.

 @@ -130,7 +119,7 @@ hard-realtime control over the communication with the EasyCard.
+Furthermore, the key recovery can be optimized based on known-plaintext that is

 common to all cards.